Advanced statistical methods for eye movement analysis and modeling: a gentle introduction: How to leave the past behind: Markov Processes

 the uppercase greek letter $\prod$ indicates a product of factors, e.g., for $i=1, 2, 3$, $P( \mathbf{x}_{1}, t_{1}; \mathbf{x}_{2}, t_{2}; \mathbf{x}_{3}, t_{3} ) = P( \mathbf{x}_{1}, t_{1}) P( \mathbf{x}_{2}, t_{2}) P( \mathbf{x}_{3}, t_{3})$.

 Equation \ref{eq:PRP} means that the value of $\mathbf{X}$ at time $t$ is completely independent of its values in the past (or future).
 A special case occurs when the $P( \mathbf{x}_{i}, t_{i})$ are independent of $t$, so that the same probability law governs the process at all times.
-Thus, a completely memoryless stochastic process is composed by a set of \textbf{independent and identically distributed} (i.i.d) RVs.
+Thus, a completely memoryless stochastic process is composed by a set of \textbf{independent and identically distributed} (\textbf{i.i.d}) RVs.
 Put simply, a series of i.i.d.
 RVs is a series of samples where individual samples are ``independent'' of each other and are generated from the same probability distribution (``identically distributed'').

-More realistically, we know that most processes in nature, present some correlations between consecutive values (e.g., the direction of the following gaze shift is likely to be positively correlated with the direction of current gaze shift).
+More realistically, we know that most processes in nature, present some correlations between consecutive values.
+For example, the direction of the following gaze shift is likely to be positively correlated with the direction of current gaze shift.
 A step towards a more realistic description consists then of assuming that the next value of each RV in the process depends explicitly on the current one (but not explicitly on any other previous to that).
-An intuitive example is the \emph{simple random walk} (see Box \ref{tab:simple})
+An intuitive example is the \emph{simple random walk}, which is briefly discussed in Box \ref{tab:simple}, and can be modelled by the simple equation